 Bristol is a maritime city in the southwest of England and straddles the River Avon.
 Its former city-center port, the Harbourside, is now a cultural hub where the M Shed museum explores social, local, and industrial history.

 Restaurants, boutiques, and cultural institutions, such as the contemporary art gallery The Arnolfini, have been added to the harbor’s 19th-century warehouses.

 In 2008, Bristol City came within 90 minutes of joining the Premier League but was defeated in the Championship play-off final by Hull.
-Bristol Rovers have spent the majority of the Premier League’s existence in the third tier or lower and briefly slid into non-league in 2014.
+Bristol Rovers have spent most of the Premier League’s existence in the third tier or lower and briefly slid into non-league in 2014.

-They currently compete in League Two, which is the fourth tier of the English soccer league system.
+They currently compete in League Two, the fourth tier of the English soccer league system.

 Wakefield is a cathedral city in West Yorkshire, England, and the administrative center of the City of Wakefield district.
 The city is located on the Calder River, which runs along the eastern side of the Pennines.
 Its parish church turned to cathedral status in 1888.